 AFI album guide – the essentials, the underrated & more

 This edition of 'In Defense of the Genre' takes a look at the rich discography of AFI, a highly unique band who evolved in interesting ways and defied easy categorization for nearly three decades.
 Stick around at the end for five newer bands recommended for fans of AFI.
+Also pick up AFI vinyl in our shop.

 It was the mid 2000s, and words like "goth" and "emo" were getting tossed at a bunch of bands in eyeliner that weren't really goth or emo in the traditional sense (but were usually pop punk).
 The Used had released their instantly-huge self-titled debut in 2002, My Chemical Romance had started taking over the world with their sophomore album and major label debut Three Cheers for Sweet Revenge in 2004, and right smack in the middle of those was another landmark album, AFI's 2003 major label debut Sing the Sorrow.
 Its singles "Girls Not Grey," "The Leaving Song Pt.
 II," and "Silver and Cold" were nearly unavoidable on alt-rock radio and MTV2 rock countdowns, and they skyrocketed AFI into the mainstream and got them lumped right in with the whole goth/emo thing.
 The huge difference, though, between AFI and just about every eyeliner-wearing band in the AltPress/Warped Tour/Hot Topic world that they were all of a sudden associated with, is that AFI had already grinded in the underground punk scene for over a decade and had a massive, rewarding back catalog that pre-dated Sing the Sorrow.
 If you already knew the band, you might've called Sing the Sorrow selling out, but that'd be a disservice to how much of a musical evolution it was.
 It wasn't a polished-up, watered-down version of what AFI had already done previously; it was a gargantuan leap forward and one of the most outrageously ambitious alternative rock records this side of Mellon Collie and the Infinite Sadness.
 And if it was your introduction to AFI -- as it was for many, many young people at the time -- you wouldn't have been disappointed when you went backwards and realized this band had already spent years churning out top tier goth-punk that sounded like virtually no other band in the world.